-$^{\,\,^{22}\,}$ These are the course grades; grade point averages are truncated to two decimal places.
+24 These are the course grades; grade point averages are truncated to two decimal places.

-Pass-Honors (no effect on average) P-H

-Pass (no effect on average) P

-Low-Pass (no effect on average) L-P

-Unexcused absence for examination FAbs

-Unexcused failure to complete other course requ irements

-including attendance, papers, etc F-Wd

-The passing grade in an individual course isl D (1.000)
+Unexcused failure to complete other course requirements including attendance, papers, etc......F-Wd The passing grade in an individual course is.....D (1.000)

 Temporarily excused from completion of a requirement...
-I

-[The student must complete the required work by the end of the spring semester in the case of a fall semester course, by the beginning of the fall semester in the case of a spring semester course, or by the end of the fall semester in the case of a summer session course or an additional grade of F-Wd will be entered.]23 c.
-The following course is graded Pass/Fail: MERL Externship d.
-Probation and Dismissal
+I [The student must complete the required work by the end of the spring semester in the case of a fall semester course, by the beginning of the fall semester in the case of a spring semester course, or by the end of the fall semester in the case of a summer session course or an additional grade of F-Wd will be entered.]25

-C

-Excused or voluntary withdrawal from a courseWo d
+Excused or voluntary withdrawal from a course Wd

 Year-long course Y

-AI
+Administrative Delay AD

-- (1) To be in good academic standing, a student must have an overall average of at least 2.20. - (2) Probation: A student will be placed on academic probation if, at any time after the completion of the first semester of course work, the student's cumulative average is between 1.90 and 2.20. - (3) Academic dismissal: A student will be dismissed if: - (a) the student has failed six credit hours upon completion of the first semester of course work; or - (b) the student's cumulative average is below 1.90 at the end of any semester;
+- c.
+The following course is graded Pass/Fail: MERL Externship - d.
+Probation and Dismissal - (1) To be in good academic standing, a student must have an overall average of at least 2.20. - (2) Probation: A student will be placed on academic probation if, at any time after the completion of the first semester of course work, the student's cumulative average is between 1.90 and 2.20. - (3) Academic dismissal: A student will be dismissed if: - (a) the student has failed six credit hours upon completion of the first semester of course work; or - (b) the student's cumulative average is below 1.90 at the end of any semester; - (c) the student's cumulative average is below 2.20 at the end of any semester and if, at the end of any previous semester, the student was placed on academic probation; or - (d) the student's cumulative average is below 2.20 at the completion of the program. - (4) A student who would otherwise be dismissed under subparagraph 4.d.
+(3) will be allowed to continue for a second semester26 on academic probation if the student's

-23 If the faculty member submits the grade within this time period, the I designation will be removed from the transcript and the grade entered for the semester in which the student was originally registered for the course.
+25 If the faculty member submits the grade within this time period, the I designation will be removed from the transcript and the grade entered for the semester in which the student was originally registered for the course.
 Class rank, Dean's List, and other honors will not be changed for that semester.